treydempsey/self-referential-structs/README.md

 ## Questions

 I'm not certain that I need `UnsafeCell`.
 I'd like to explore if `Cell` or `RefCell` might work instead.

+Could this be solved with lifetimes alone?
+I don't think so.
+One interesting point is that `HttpResponseBuilder::streaming()` is bound by the `'static` [lifetime](https://docs.rs/actix-web/4.0.0-rc.3/actix_web/struct.HttpResponseBuilder.html#method.streaming).
+I guess they couldn't figure out how to bound it to the lifetime of the request and just stuck `'static` on it?

 ## Motivations for this Project